Using Landscape Edging

 Edging creates clean, crisp lines between beds and other areas.
-It is most visible between a lawn and the adjoining garden, but landscape edging can define a flower border, a shrub bed, or the transition from a patio to the surrounding garden.
+It is most visible between a lawn and the adjoining garden, but landscape edging can define a flower border, a shrub bed, a single tree, or the transition from a patio to the surrounding garden.
 It emphasizes the lines of beds, and it leads the eye to the next garden focal point.

 If landscape edging is flat and wide enough, it can handle the wheels of a lawn mower.
 A practical mowing strip created by landscape edging eliminates the need for manicuring the edges with a string trimmer, and it prevents you from mowing over tender plants in beds at the edge of a lawn.

 Edging should be set firmly in place.
 Otherwise, mowers, garden carts, children, or your own feet can unsettle it, and you will be repeatedly resetting materials.

 A wide range of materials can work as landscape edging so there is something to suit the function, style, and cost you have in mind.

 Lawn & Garden Divider: As a divider between the lawn and garden beds, edging can be as simple as a trenched edge or a shallow, V-shape ditch.

 Mowing Strip: Use a flat, wide material, such as brick or flagstones, to create a firm base suitable for the wheels of a lawn mower.

 Mulch Capture: To keep a heavily mulched bed in place, use a material that extends at least 2 inches above ground (and 4 inches below), like an Easy Pound-In Landscaping Edging Kit, $33.89, Amazon.

 Beauty Edging: If the edging is purely aesthetic, options are virtually limitless!